HariNarayan04/Backend/README.md

 Thank you for exploring this **Places App Backend project.**
 It demonstrates a **modern backend setup** with Node.js, Express, MongoDB, Cloudinary, and Google Maps API, forming a powerful service layer for full-stack applications.

-This backend ensures **security, scalability, and integration with cloud services**, making it **production-ready real-world projects**.
+This backend ensures **security, scalability, and integration with cloud services**, making it **production-ready for real-world projects**.